Incentives to Invite Others to Form Larger Coalitions: From Forest to DAG

-The above inequality holds because (1) if $i$ is at the position before $j$, the marginal contribution of $i$ unchanged; (2) if $i$ is at the position after $j$, the marginal contribution is decreased by $c$: $v(\{j\})\geq c\geq 0$ when $i$ does not invite $j$.
-Noting that $d_k$ will not change for any player $k\neq j$.
+The above (in)equalities hold because (1) if $i$ is at the position before $j$, the marginal contribution of $i$ is unchanged; (2) if $i$ is at the position after $j$, she cannot bring $j$'s contribution when she does not invite $j$.
+Note that $d_k$ will not change for any player $k$ with $d_k< d_j$.
 Let $d_j'$ be the distance of player $j$ to initial players if $i$ does not invite $j$ and hence $d_j'\geq d_j$.
-Thus, (1) if $d_j' = d_j$, then the weights of all players will not change and so do the weights of the orders $w$, which can be computed from weights $\omega$~\cite{kalai1987weighted}.
-Hence we have
+Thus, (1) if $d_j' = d_j$, then the weights of all players will not change and so do the weights of the orders, which can be computed from weights $\omega$.
+Hence,